TEQSA Register of External Experts: Frequently asked questions

 Yes, all applications will be considered on their ability to meet the conditions of participation including their identified areas of expertise.

-No it is not essential to have professional indemnity insurance.
-It is a matter for the Expert to determine whether or not a prudent supplier providing similar services would have insurance and if so the level of insurance they would have.
-With routine work assignments TEQSA considers the risk of litigation would be low.
+No, it is not essential to have professional indemnity insurance.
+It is a matter for the expert to determine whether or not a prudent supplier providing similar services would have insurance and if so the level of insurance they would have.
+With routine work assignments, we consider the risk of litigation would be low.

-Where TEQSA considers that particular insurance is necessary TEQSA will advise an Expert of this requirement prior to entering into a contract.
-Any insurance held by the Commonwealth does not extend to Experts.
+Where we consider that particular insurance is necessary TEQSA will advise an external expert of this requirement prior to entering into a contract.
+Any insurance held by the Commonwealth does not extend to external experts.

 Applicants should seek their own advice about any arrangements that may exist between them and their employer.

-As a multi-use list, TEQSA assesses against the condition for participation on a pass/fail basis rather than against qualitative evaluation criteria.
+As the Register is a multi-use list, we assess against the condition for participation on a pass/fail basis rather than against qualitative evaluation criteria.
 Members are expected to demonstrate that they have and maintain significant knowledge and experience in one or more identified areas of expertise.

-In assessing this, TEQSA will consider: That qualifications align with the Australian tertiary system, or can be mapped to the Australian tertiary system; that experience is current (within the last five years) and relevant to the identified areas of expertise Applicants will not be assessed against other Applicants, as there are no limits on the number of Experts on the Register in each particular area of expertise.
+In assessing this, we will consider what qualifications align with the Australian tertiary system, or can be mapped to the Australian tertiary system; that experience is current (within the last five years) and relevant to the identified areas of expertise.
+Applicants will not be assessed against other applicants, as there are no limits on the number of experts on the register in each particular area of expertise.

 Applicants will be assessed on whether they meet the criteria for inclusion.

-TEQSA’s use of experts will largely depend on what applications are received from providers.
-Inclusion on the TEQSA Register of Experts does not place any obligation on TEQSA to offer any volume of assignments to you.
+Our use of external experts will largely depend on what applications are received from providers.
+Inclusion on the TEQSA Register of External Experts does not place any obligation on TEQSA to offer any volume of assignments to you.

-If you wish to add or change the areas of expertise on the register, please send an email with supporting information and documentation to the expert’s mailbox experts [at] teqsa.gov.au.
+If you wish to add or change the areas of expertise on the register, please send an email with supporting information and documentation to the engaging experts team at engaging.experts [at] teqsa.gov.au.

-TEQSA will provide an instructional video and tip sheet for using the External Experts portal so experts are able to access and respond to assignment requests, as well as issue invoices for payment.
+We provide a tip sheet for using the external experts portal so experts are able to access and respond to assignment requests, as well as issue invoices for payment.

-Please notify TEQSA via experts [at] teqsa.gov.au if this will be the case, as it will require some modification to the standard contracting templates.
+Please notify the engaging experts team via engaging.experts [at] teqsa.gov.au if this will be the case, as it will require a modification to the standard contract.

-In some cases.
-As part of the assessment of an application to TEQSA from a higher education provider, the provider may be given a copy of the report prepared by an external expert.
+In most cases, yes.
+As part of the assessment of an application to TEQSA from a higher education provider, the provider is usually given a copy of the report prepared by an external expert.

-If an Expert does not have an ABN it may impact on the amount of tax withheld from the daily rate.
-You will need to complete a Statement by Supplier available from the Australian Taxation Office website Statement by a supplier (reason for not quoting an ABN to an enterprise).
+It is not a requirement for external experts to have an ABN in order to undertake assignments for TEQSA.
+If an external expert does not have an ABN, it may impact the amount of tax withheld from the daily rate.
+You will need to complete a Statement by Supplier form which is available from the Australian Taxation Office website.
+A copy of this form can also be found within the external experts portal.

-A member of the TEQSA Register of Experts must not represent themselves as being endorsed, accredited, an assessor or an auditor of TEQSA.
-The Expert may refer to themselves as a member of the TEQSA Register of Experts.
-Any reference to TEQSA on your website should comply with this requirement.
+A member of the TEQSA Register of External Experts must not represent themselves as being endorsed, accredited, an assessor or an auditor of TEQSA.
+External experts listed on the Register may refer to themselves as a member of the TEQSA Register of External Experts and any reference to TEQSA on your website should comply with this requirement.

-Experts have the opportunity to reject the offer of an assignment, before commencing.
-If the conflict becomes apparent only after the assignment has commenced, the Expert should contact their TEQSA Contract Manager to discuss.
+Conflicts of interest can occur at any time.
+External experts have the opportunity to reject the offer of a TEQSA assignment before commencing.
+If the conflict becomes apparent only after the assignment has commenced, the external expert should contact their TEQSA Contract Manager immediately to discuss.

-This will depend on the requirements of each particular assignment; however this will not be the usual practice.
-There may also be times when responses from multiple Experts need to be moderated through discussion.
+This will depend on the requirements of each particular assignment, however, this is not usual practice.